Alnwick Castle: Current use

 The current duke and his family live in the castle, but occupy only a part of it.
 The castle is open to the public throughout the summer.
 After Windsor Castle, it is the second largest inhabited castle in England.
-Alnwick is still the tenth-most-visited stately home in England according to the Historic Houses Association, with 195,504 visitors in 2006.
+Alnwick is the tenth-most-visited stately home in England according to the Historic Houses Association, with 195,504 visitors in 2006.
 This figure has increased significantly in the subsequent decade.

 During World War II, the Newcastle Church High School for Girls was evacuated to Alnwick Castle.
 Since the war parts of the castle have continued being used by two other educational establishments: from 1945 to 1977, as Alnwick College of Education, a teacher training college; and, since 1981, by St. Cloud State University of Minnesota as a branch campus forming part of their International Study Programme.

 Special exhibitions are housed in three of the castle's perimeter towers.
 The Postern Tower, as well as featuring an exhibition on the Dukes of Northumberland and their interest in archaeology, includes frescoes from Pompeii, relics from Ancient Egypt and Romano-British objects.
 Constable's Tower houses military displays like the Percy Tenantry Volunteers exhibition, local volunteer soldiers raised to repel Napoleon's planned invasion in the period 1798–1814.
 The Abbot's Tower houses the Regimental Museum of the Royal Northumberland Fusiliers.

 An increase in public interest in the castle was generated by its use as a stand-in for the exterior and interior of Hogwarts in the Harry Potter films.
 Its appearance in the films has helped shape the public imagination regarding what castles should look like.
 Its condition contrasts with the vast majority of castles in the country, which are ruinous and unfit for habitation.